AtomLinter/linter-eslint/README.md

 ```

 Alternatively you can create the `.eslintrc` file by yourself.
 It is a good
-idea to have a look at the [the ESLint documentation](http://eslint.org/docs/user-guide/configuring),
+idea to have a look at the [ESLint documentation](http://eslint.org/docs/user-guide/configuring),
 including the [list of rules](http://eslint.org/docs/rules/).

 ## A Note About Settings